HabelKiswanto/Una_Interview/README.md

 How to run this web app:

 Prequisite:
-*Java 17
+-Java 17
-*Docker installed and running
+-Docker installed and running

 1. Open command prompt and be sure to change directory as where you put the files
 Ex: "cd D:\Una^ Community\" and inside this folder is where you put all the files from this github